-One of the ways I earn my full-time income without a job or a boss is by freelancing, and the route I chose was freelance writing.
-Now, that may not be the same route you decide to go and that’s fine – you may hate writing.
-There are many other ways to go, affiliate marketing is another good example.
+I earn my full-time income without a job or a boss by freelancing, and the specific route I chose was freelance writing.
+Now, that may not be the same route you decide to go and that’s fine – you may hate writing and there are many other ways to go.

-My guide will help you get started regardless of the route you choose.
+This post will help you regardless of the route you choose.

-It contains useful advice that can be applied to ANY online business – I’m using freelancing as a real-world example that has made me thousands of dollars and allowed me to work full-time online.
+It contains useful advice that can be applied to ANY online business – I’m simply using my experience of freelance writing as a real-world example that has made me thousands of dollars.

 Can I REALLY learn how to make money freelancing online?

 You’re probably asking yourself that question right now if you’re just about to get started freelance writing, and the answer is a definite yes – you can learn how to earn money freelance writing like I do.

 I started with no clients, no income and no real idea of what I was doing, to be honest.